codebar/tutorials/general/getting-started-in-tech.md

 ## Back-end Development

 As a back-end developer you would be responsible for the code that runs on the server.
 This type of development usually consists of three parts: a server, an application, and a database.
-Many back end developers know front end languages such as HTML and CSS but need to use languages such as Ruby on Rails, Python, PHP, Java, and .Net to get the job done.
+Many back-end developers know front-end languages such as HTML and CSS but need to use languages such as Ruby on Rails, Python, PHP, Java, and .NET to get the job done.

-These two roles overlap a fair amount so starting in one role doesn’t close the other one should you decide to change later.
+Front-end and Back-end development overlap a fair amount so starting in one role doesn’t mean that you can't switch or learn the other, should you change your mind further down the line.
 They also have strong ties to other areas of technology.
 For instance, front-end development shares a lot with mobile app development; back-end development with data science.

 #### Ruby
 LINE ABOUT RUBY